China navy holds first missile combat resupply drill

 The live-fire exercises, involving ships, aircraft and land-based forces, featured the firing of missiles, torpedoes and shells, some of which were new models, the ministry said in a statement on its website.

-They were fired to intercept surface, underwater and airborne targets, and the drill “for the first time organised a maritime missile combat resupply exercise”, it added, without giving details.
+They were fired to intercept surface, underwater and airborne targets, and the drill “for the first time organized a maritime missile combat resupply exercise”, it added, without giving details.

-China has ramped up defence spending to modernise its forces, the world’s largest, which are gaining experience in operating far from its coast.
+China has ramped up defense spending to modernize its forces, the world’s largest, which are gaining experience in operating far from its coast.

-In a May defence strategy paper, China vowed to continue growing its “open seas protection” and criticised neighbours who take “provocative actions” on its reefs and islands.
+In a May defense strategy paper, China vowed to continue growing its “open seas protection” and criticized neighbors who take “provocative actions” on its reefs and islands.

 China has almost finished building a 3,000-metre (10,000-foot) airstrip on one of its artificial islands in the disputed Spratly archipelago of the South China Sea, new satellite photographs of the area show.